Lawrie Sanchez: Northern Ireland national team

 Sanchez was appointed manager of Northern Ireland in January 2004.
 At that point the side was ranked 124th in the world, had a 1,298-minute-long goal drought, and had not won a game for nearly three years.
 Northern Ireland improved markedly under Sanchez.
 By the time he left, Northern Ireland were top of their Euro 2008 qualification group and reached an all-time high position of 27th in the world.

 Notable results during his tenure included a 1–0 victory against England in a World Cup qualifying match, a 1–1 draw against Portugal, who went on to reach the 2006 World Cup semi-finals, a 2–1 win over Sweden, and a 3–2 win against eventual Euro 2008 winners Spain in a Euro 2008 qualifying match, with striker David Healy scoring a hat-trick.
 A book about his achievements with Northern Ireland was published in November 2007.

 Fulham

 While still manager of Northern Ireland, Sanchez was named as caretaker manager of Fulham following the sacking of Chris Coleman in April 2007.
 Having achieved his 32-day task of maintaining Fulham's Premier League position, with a record of one win, one draw and three defeats, he was given the manager's job on a longer contract, having first to resign from his position with Northern Ireland.

 Sanchez signed four Northern Ireland players, David Healy from Leeds United, Steven Davis and Aaron Hughes, both from Aston Villa, and Chris Baird from Southampton.

 He was sacked in December 2007, after a home defeat to Newcastle.
 This defeat pushed Fulham into the relegation places.
+Fulham ultimately survived after a 'Great Escape' under Roy Hodgson.
+Sanchez' tenure was seen as one where good players were signed, but did not yield results.
+Many of the players who were signed by Sanchez, such as Baird and Hughes, started for Fulham in a Europa League final against Atletico Madrid a couple of years later.